Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, SNAP)

 This is what traders are talking about.

 Trump made a huge move that could blow up Obamacare.
-President Donald Trump announced Thursday evening that he will end the Obamacare cost-sharing reduction payments, a move that could wreck the law's individual insurance exchanges and send healthcare costs soaring for many Americans.
+President Donald Trump on Thursday evening announced that he would end the Affordable Care Act's cost-sharing reduction payments, a move that could wreck the law's individual insurance exchanges and send healthcare costs soaring for many Americans.

 Stock traders should fear Friday the 13th — especially in October.
 The S&P 500 has fallen 0.54%, on average, during the 12 stock market sessions that have fallen on Friday the 13th in October, data compiled by LPL Financial's Ryan Detrick shows.

 Samsung's CEO steps down.
-The surprising resignation of Samsung Chairman and CEO Kwon Oh-hyun comes at a time when he was expected to take on a bigger role following the jailing of group scion Jay Y. Lee, Reuters says.
+The resignation of Samsung's chairman and CEO, Kwon Oh-hyun, was surprising, as he was expected to take on a bigger role following the jailing of the group scion Jay Y. Lee, Reuters says.

 Kobe Steel will pay back its customers.
-The Japanese steelmaker said on Friday that it would pay back customers who were impacted by its fabrication of data for its products, Reuters reports.
+The Japanese steelmaker on Friday said it would pay back customers who were affected by its fabrication of data for its products, Reuters reports.

 A star stock picker at Fidelity has reportedly been fired.
-Gavin Baker, a star stock picker at Fidelity, was reportedly fired after he allegedly sexually harassed a junior female staffer, the Wall Street Journal says, citing an attorney for the staffer and people familiar with the situation.
+Gavin Baker was fired after he was accused of sexually harassing a junior female staffer, The Wall Street Journal says, citing an attorney for the staffer and people familiar with the situation.

 Earnings reports trickle out.
 Bank of America reports ahead of the opening bell.